Fredr9/flaskProject/README.md

 If you run the client program:
-Start by running python3 client.py in your terminal you have choices for what too do:
-You choose this by input from user(You)
+Start by running python3 client.py in your terminal You choose this by input from user(You)
+The choices you have are:

+adduser: for adding a new user
+getusers: to get current users
-EG. adduser for adding a new user, addchatroom to add a new chatroom.
+addchatroom: to add a new chatroom
+getchatrooms: to get current chatrooms

+We have tried to add all the operations and restrictions that the task asked for but have struggled to add some functions and the global restrictions. what we have managed to create is a server where we can add chatrooms and users, we also have bots that can be added to the rooms.